 Again, reading the text material and doing the suggested work prior to the first class meeting in which a chapter is discussed will aid in your understanding of the material.
-When we begin the discussion of a new chapter, I will briefly discuss any of the concepts contained therein but by no means will my lectures be comprehensive with respect to the material covered in the text.
+When we begin the discussion of a new chapter, I will discuss any of the concepts contained therein but by no means will my lectures be comprehensive with respect to the material covered in the text.
 Please come to class prepared to ask questions regarding any concepts from the chapter that you do not understand.
-Rather than spend class time lecturing about all of the concepts from each chapter, my expectation is that you have carefully read the text material so that class time can be spent solving exercises and problems by applying the concepts about which you have read in the text.
 The best method of study with which to approach accounting is to first read the material, and secondly work problems associated with what you have read, such as the short exercises at the end of each chapter.
 Repetition through working problems will help prepare you for class and for exams.
 You will not be successful in this class by working none or only a minimum number of the problems assigned.